ChildishhAlbino/Mokha/README.md

 ## Setting up Mokha

 1. Clone this repo and run `pip install click` and `pip install pyperclip`. _If that doesn't work try `pip3` instead_
 2. Run Mokha.py.
-It will autogenerate the config.json file with the default values, however, it will not generate those files/folders for you.
+It will automatically generate the config.json file with the default values, however, it will not generate those files/folders for you.
-3. Create `accounts.json`, `methods.json` and `dependecies.json` files and a `dependecies` folder wherever you want.
+3. Create `accounts.json`, `methods.json` and `dependencies.json` files and a `dependencies` folder wherever you want.
 If you deviate from the default values in `config.json` please update them there.
    NOTE: Please put the _absolute_ path for any files or directories outside of the root directory.

 4. Add an account to the `accounts.json` file as follows: